BadLambdaJamma/TinyRuleEngine/TinyRuleEngine/Readme.txt

 Each type of rule engine is illistrated with unit tests:

 1. RuleEngine - A rule engine that evaluates against a single type defined by the developer or rule writer
-2. IdentityRuleEngine - A rule engine that supports claims principal checks mixed in with a generic type
+2. IdentityRuleEngine - A rule engine that supports claims principal checks mixed in with a generic types
 3. TuppleRuleEngine - A rule engine that evaulates against two types defined by the developer or rule writer
-4. IdentityTuppleRuleEngine - A Rule Engine that evaluates against two types and supports claims pincipal claim checks
+4. IdentityTuppleRuleEngine - A Rule Engine that evaluates against two types and supports claims principal claim checks

 Here are the main features: